GenesisFR/HowToBecomeGoodAtShooters/README.md

 <summary><b>To-do list</b></summary>

 \- check if bullet impacts from silenced weapons can confuse the AI when you're not directly visible (like in HITMAN)
+\- check if Chatterbox and Measured boost the rate of fire of the mounted turret
 \- check if dying refills your ammo after being (manually) revived by another player
 \- check if mobs limp when bleeding
 \- check if rushers from all factions have less HP than snipers
 \- enhance all faction sections with weak point information (https://www.reddit.com/r/thedivision/comments/fjmpxv/now_that_firefly_pathing_is_mostly_fixed_the, https://www.reddit.com/r/thedivision/wiki/thedivision2/guides/basics/factions and https://www.reddit.com/r/thedivision/wiki/thedivision2/guides/endgame/wony_factions)
+\- test if Dodge City also boosts Chem Launcher direct hits
 \- test if dodge rolling right before being hit by an explosion skips the staggering animation
 \- test if Ravenous explosions are affected by OOCD
 \- test if shooting Warhounds weak points with the TAC-50 can instakill them (from u/XPS1647)
 \- test if when a target tagged with the Burster Firefly dies, it makes the ones attached to other targets blow up too
 \- test the Cluster Seeker Mine rigger bag exploit (https://www.reddit.com/r/thedivision/comments/onaytg/trying_to_increase_skill_haste_as_much_as_i_can/h5s5r9v and "Cluster seeker goes on cooldown on FIRST cluster's explosion")
 \- test using cover to cover to move into enemy lines without getting spotted (https://www.reddit.com/r/Division2/comments/rcendk/update_on_my_comprehensive_guide_to_become_better/hnxh7pt)
 </details>

 ## Table of Contents